-Figure 5 and Figure 6 show the condition of the tested roads using SCI300 (and DSI) corrected to a reference temperature of 70°F and normalized with the measured dynamic load.
-Temperature correction uses the asphalt layer thickness which was either provided by Georgia or assumed to be in the range of 3 to 6, 6 to 9 and 9 to 16 inches, for secondary, primary, and interstate roads, respectively.
-Figure 7 shows a closer look at the structural condition on SR14.
+Figure 5 and Figure 6 show the condition of the tested roads using this procedure.
+The SCI300 (and DSI) were corrected to a reference temperature of 70°F and normalized with the measured dynamic load.
+Temperature correction uses the asphalt layer thickness which was either provided by Illinois or assumed to be in the range of 3 to 6, 6 to 9 and 9 to 16 inches, for secondary, primary, and interstate roads, respectively.
+Figure 7 shows a closer look at two road conditions.
 Again, the conditions depicted in the figure are based on preliminary condition thresholds developed to illustrate the concept and should be adjusted to match agency specific thresholds.
 Note that the Google Earth files showing the color coded condition and the corresponding Excel files used to perform temperature correction and calculation of SCI300 and DSI for all measurements are provided separately in an external hard drive.
 Excel files allow changing of the thresholds which will be reflected in the color coded classification in the Excel plots.

-Figure 8 and Figure 9 show the overall structural condition in box plot, as indicated by the temperature-corrected SCI300, for the 2014 and 2015 tests, respectively.
+Figure 8 and Figure 9 show the overall structural condition in box plots, as indicated by the temperature-corrected SCI300, for the 2014 and 2015 tests, respectively.
 The (red) line represents the median of the measurements, the (blue) box represents the 50-percent range (25 to 75 percent), and the (black) whiskers represent the 90-percent range (5 to 95 percent) of the collected data.
 Note that the vertical SCI300 scales in each figure are different.
-Even though the same road was tested in 2014 and 2015, the figure should be interpreted considering that the length of the road sections may not be necessarily same in both years.
-Some routes (such as US 278) show significant difference in temperature corrected SCI between year 2014 and 2015, which could be partially attributed to the temperature correction procedure that assumes the segment as flexible pavement while it is a composite pavement.
-Other possible reasons for the observed differences are explained in the summary report (Katicha et al. 2017; repeatability section).
+Note that even though the same road was tested in 2014 and 2015, the figure should be interpreted considering that the length of the road sections may not be necessarily the same in both years.